dongxianzhe/hydrainfer/README.md

 ./preprocess.sh
 ```

 You can use script to test inference correctness.
-The inference results will be in the evaluation/test_correctness/result directory.:
+The inference results will be in the result directory.:
 ```
-cd evaluation/test_correctness
+cd evaluation/slo_attainment
 ./evaluation.sh
 ```
 # Citation